Hint mode is switched on Switch off

 Key characteristics of a bull market include:

-1. Sustained increases in broad market indexes.
-A bull market is characterized by sustained increases of 20% or more in a broad market index, such as the S&P 500 or the Dow Jones Industrial Average (DJIA), over a period of two months or longer.
+1. Sustained Increases in Broad Market Indexes: A bull market is characterized by sustained increases of 20% or more in a broad market index, such as the S&P 500 or the Dow Jones Industrial Average (DJIA), over a period of two months or longer.

 What is the Typical Duration of Bull Markets?

-As the old saying goes, bull markets don’t die of old age.
-Instead, they come to an end when the market undergoes fundamental changes, when prices have risen too high or too fast, or when some other event deflates investor confidence in the market.
+On average, bull markets last around 2.7 years, significantly longer than bear markets.
+As the saying goes, bull markets do not die of old age.
+Instead, they end when the market undergoes fundamental changes, when prices rise too high or too fast, or when an event deflates investor confidence in the market.

 What are the Causes of Bull Markets?